LivingWithHippos/Redbubble-Manual-Data-Scraper/redbubble-regex.md

 I used ; as separators in the CSV so if any of your results has a ";" it's going to break your import, but the "" I've put $4 in should have fixed this.

-You can replace the "." with "," in the earnings cell to make them recognized as numbers.
+You can replace the "." with "," in the earnings cell to make them recognized as numbers if you have such layout.

 Set the date columns as date when importing them.